AlJohri/lexis-nexis-uni-downloader/README.md

 3. Add `export LN_URL=...` into a `.envrc` file.
 4. Add the cookie environment variables into the `.envrc` file: `kar get-cookies >> .envrc`
 5. Run `direnv allow` to mark the contents of the `.envrc` file as save for execution.

+## Disclaimer

+This library is not associated with Lexis Nexis.
+Please read the Lexis Nexis [terms of use](https://www.lexisnexis.com/terms/).
+Note that it is against the terms to use automatic software to download content.
+Use this software at your own risk.